-Patients should refrain from using carbomer-containing feminine hygiene products for 24 hours prior to collection.
-Use of these products has been associated with invalid results of the HPV detection/genotyping assay.
-Carbomer-containing products include, but are not limited to:
+Patients should refrain from using feminine hygiene products for approximately 24 hours prior to self-collection of the vaginal brush.
+Use of carbomer-containing feminine hygiene products has been associated with invalid results by the human papillomavirus (HPV) detection/genotyping assay.
+Carbomer-containing products include: